Skip to content

 I am thinking sweet peas, kale and sweet potato.
 I also had some sweet corn but I decided right in the end I wouldn’t add it.

 I added salted bacon but sausages or even chicken can also be used.
-As you can see, this egg casserole is a great way to use some leftovers.
+This egg casserole is actually a great way to use leftovers.
 I sometimes serve it for lunch as well.

 Always a winner!

-Then you should also check out my classic omelet recipe!
+Then you should also check out my roundup with 20 omelet recipes!

 Enjoy!